 The Portage County Job & Family Services Group Home was licensed in December of 2019.
-The environment will expose youth to Independent Living curriculum as well.
-Youth in the home will participant in individual and/or group therapy in support of positive emotional and mental health and appropriate behavior.
-Programs and services within the group home will support education and school, recreation, and will foster a home environment.
+The environment exposes youth to Independent Living curriculum.
+Youth in the home participate in individual and/or group therapy in support of positive emotional and mental health and appropriate behavior.
+Programs and services within the group home support education and school, recreation, and foster a home environment.

 - The Portage County JFS Social Service Worker completes a referral that is sent to the Group Home Program Manager

 - The Group Home Program Manager and the agency's Clinical Manager conducts an interview with the youth

 - When the youth is accepted as a resident, coordination efforts occur with medical providers, social service agencies, and the educational system to promote a successful transition into the home